Konrad Aksinowicz: Music videos

 He directed and created music videos for Margaret on songs on her album Monkey Business; What You Do, Byle jak and Blue Vibes.

 He also directed Doda's Nie wolno płakać and Nie mam dokąd wracać music videos.

 Personal life

 He is a big fan of Star Wars, LEGO and The Muppet Show.

 His father was an alcoholic and he has spoken about his AAS syndrome resulting from that experience.
-The film Powrót Tamtych Dni is based on these events and was widely commented within his own family.
+The film Powrót Tamtych Dni is based on these events and was widely commented on within his own family.